andrew/ultimate-awesome/README.md

 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
-- [awesome-testcontainers](https://github.com/collabnix/awesome-testcontainers) - A Curated List of Testcontainers Resources.
+- [early-exit-papers](https://github.com/falcon-xu/early-exit-papers) - A curated list of early exiting (LLM, CV, NLP, etc).
 - [awesome-decoupled-cms](https://github.com/franz-josef-kaiser/awesome-decoupled-cms) - Awesome list of Headless CMS solutions.
 Hosted and self-hosted.
 Open source as well.
 - [awesome-avatar](https://github.com/Jason-cs18/awesome-avatar) - 📖 A curated list of resources dedicated to avatar.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.